The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 I get it.

-All that is valid.
+That's a valid concern.
 You’ve tried to rein in your habits before and it sucked.
 Ultimately, you failed.

 Just know that I've been in your exact situation.
 And not for like a month when I was eighteen, before turning my life around and starting 11 companies.